hai-vr/documentation/docs/products/animator-as-code/functions-vrchat.md

 These functions are specific to the VRChat Avatars SDK.
 For more functions, see [Destructive workflow](./functions-vrchat-destructive).

 :::caution
-To use these functions, use the extensions functions in `AacVRCExtensions`.
+To use these functions, use the extensions functions in `AacVRCExtensions`:

+- Add `using AnimatorAsCode.V1.VRC;` in your class imports.
+- If you use assembly definitions, add the `AnimatorAsCodeFramework.V1.VRC` assembly reference.
 :::

 ## Base (AacFlBase)